The Fungos Of Our Fathers

 around the back of the house to see where

 I had disappeared to.
-He looked the culprit
+He looked

 with the fungo weapon still on his shoulder.